Limits of Echosync are the following:

 A simultaneous start of operations can be forced by explicitly forcing the start of operation in each profile.
 It is however not a gain in terms of performances but if sufficient resources are available that is obviously limited by read/write limits of the system or by the bandwidth.

-A right click in the main window starts a contextual menu with software options including what action to perform when sync is finished: switch off the PC, deep sleep mode (hibernation), or close Echosync.
+A right click in the main window starts a contextual menu with software options including what action to perform when sync is finished: switch off the PC, deep sleep mode (hibernation), or close Echosync(unconditionally or if no error occurred during syncs).

-Switch off, deep sleep mode or close Echosync can also be programmed when starting Echosync by explicitly adding the argument /shutdown, /hibernate or /exit to the command line.
+Switch off, deep sleep mode or close Echosync can also be programmed when starting Echosync by explicitly adding the argument /shutdown, /hibernate, /exit or /exitonsuccess to the command line.